keboola/connection-docs/extractors/other/portadi/index.md

 ## Provide API Token
 To configure this extractor, you need to provide an admin [API token](https://app.portadi.com/#!/settings).
-You can get it by clicking the *Get API Key* link.
+You can get it by clicking the *Get your API Key* link.

 {: .image-popup}
 ![Screenshot - Portadi API Token](/extractors/other/portadi/02-token.png)